gvwilson/thirdbit/_posts/2014/2014-10-02-a-better-software-engineering-course.md

     (ironically, just as I was leaving academia), none of them actually describe the architectures of real applications.
     Similarly,
-    while there are books on measuring and tuning performance&mdash;a core engineering activity if ever there was one&mdash;that material is almost never discussed in courses called "software engineering".
+    while there are books on measuring and tuning performance–a core engineering activity if ever there was one–that material is almost never discussed in courses called "software engineering".
-    And when it comes to measuring software development&mdash;not just talking about it, but <em>measuring</em> it&mdash;textbooks
+    And when it comes to measuring software development–not just talking about it, but <em>measuring</em> it–textbooks
     simply haven't kept pace with the changes I've seen at major conferences like <a href="http://www.icse-conferences.org/">ICSE</a>,
     where papers on new tools now routinely report